 The Steven L. Newman Real Estate Institute has a vital role to play in this industry.
 With our varied programs and extensive network, we are a lively community of professionals who share a passion for real estate and a commitment to the civic realm.

-Within our ever-changing and challenging business environment, the Newman Real Estate Institute, housed within the Zicklin School of Business and Baruch College at CUNY, provides applied research, professional and continuing education and conferences to the real estate industry, as well as to organizations focused on public policy.
+Within our ever-changing and challenging business environment, the Newman Real Estate Institute, housed within the Zicklin School of Business and Baruch College at CUNY, provides applied research, professional education and conferences to the real estate industry, as well as to organizations focused on public policy.

 Since its founding in 1996, the Institute has pursued and provided timely insight on critical urban issues beyond those traditionally associated with core real estate topics.
 Focus areas include sustainability, historic preservation, asset repositioning, energy efficiency, comparative market analysis, econometrics, property remediation, building retrofits, and public transportation needs to name but a few.
 In all efforts, the Institute’s approach is to identify pivotal theoretical knowledge and research and convert it into a clarified form for immediate assimilation by industry and professional groups, agencies, and related organizations.

-The Steven L. Newman Real Estate Institute
+Steven L. Newman Real Estate Institute

 137 East 22nd Street